 The most important thing to bear in mind when taking out a home equity loan or term loan is that your home is used as collateral.
 The bank has a right to foreclose on your house if you cannot make repayments.

 As such, a home equity loan should not be taken lightly.
-Never abuse it by using the money for recreational or luxury purposes, such as buying a sport car.
+Never abuse it by using the money for recreational or luxury purposes, such as buying a sports car.

 Second, retirees should remember that their CPF money cannot be used for term loans.
 Home equity loans must be paid in cash.